BestTimesToVisit.com Logo

 Local Buses (Le Truck)

-On Tahiti and Moorea, 'Le Truck' (colorful converted buses) offers a very local and budget-friendly way to get around.
-They follow set routes but can be a bit unpredictable in their schedules.
+On Tahiti and Moorea, 'Le Truck' buses offer a very local and budget-friendly way to get around.
+They follow set routes but can be a bit slow and infrequent, especially outside of main towns.

 💡 Travel Tip: This season usually means better deals — check what's available on Trip.com.